AliMa3s/Shai-Hulud-Package-Scanner/README.md

 ## Output interpretation

-- **manifest-range** – Your manifest declares a range that overlaps malicious versions.
+- **manifest-range** ï¿½ Your manifest declares a range that overlaps malicious versions.
 Pin or exclude the affected releases before rebuilding.
-- **manifest-exact** – Your manifest explicitly pins a compromised version.
+- **manifest-exact** ï¿½ Your manifest explicitly pins a compromised version.
-- **manifest-name-only** – Your manifest references an affected package without a resolvable selector (e.g., alias).
+- **manifest-name-only** ï¿½ Your manifest references an affected package without a resolvable selector (e.g., alias).
 Manually verify the version in use.
-- **lock-installed** – The lockfile shows a malicious version is already installed.
+- **lock-installed** ï¿½ The lockfile shows a malicious version is already installed.
 Treat the environment as compromised: rotate secrets, reinstall from a clean machine, and redeploy.

 ## Helpful links